skeswa/denim/README.md

 anywhere?
 What if there was a language purely designed to be interoperable with other languages?

-Esper is that language.
+Denim is that language.

-The intent behind Esper is to incorporate the smallest set of common features from these garbage-collected languages sufficient to:
+The intent behind Denim is to incorporate the smallest set of common features from these garbage-collected languages sufficient to:

 - Create common types